-Price is not a differentiator, and if there is no way to differentiate yourself from your competitors on features or service, do it by focusing on businesses of a certain size, or within a certain industry.
+Price is not a differentiator, and if there is no way to differentiate yourself from your competitors on features or services do it by focusing on businesses of a certain size, or within a certain industry.
 For example, you could decide to target only restaurants and caterers, or event planners.
-Or only target businesses with fewer than 10 employees.
-There is always a way to stand out, to be different.

 Once you have established your differentiator, it should feature prominently in all your promotional material and in your sales pitches to explain how it informs your app monetization models.
 It is what sets you apart, and it will allow you to stand out among your competition.

 - WordPress – More than 27% of all current websites use the WordPress content management system (CMS).
 But in addition to the CMS, WordPress also offers a website builder, with hosting.
-From $8.25 per month, you get your own domain, access to hundreds of website templates, and the ability to customize your website.
+From $4 per month, you get your own in, access to hundreds of website templates, and the ability to customize your website.
 Note that with WordPress some knowledge of HTML and CSS will help.

-- An ‘About’ section – this is like a digital introduction, so should include a little bit about your background (and that of any other employees you have), along with relevant information about the company itself.
+- An ‘About’ section – This is like a digital introduction, so it should include a little bit about your background (and that of any other employees you have), along with relevant information about the company itself.

-- Pricing – nobody wants to hunt for pricing information, or worse yet, contact you, so make sure this is easy to find.
-If you have a tiered pricing structure, list the features for each tier, and highlight what is unique about each tier.
+- Pricing – Nobody wants to hunt for pricing information, so make sure this is easy to find.
+If you offer a freemium model pricing structure, list the features for each tier, and highlight what is unique about each tier.

 - Lead Capture Form – Although your website includes your contact information, you should still have a lead capture form and call-to-action (CTA) setup.
 Use GetSiteControl, SumoMe, or Hello Bar to capture email addresses. and send them straight to your mailing list on most email marketing platforms.
 They all offer free plans, with customizable email capture forms.
 Once your website starts attracting visitors, start testing different calls-to-action on your lead capture form.
 The most commonly used CTA for lead capture purposes is Signup, or Subscribe, but you may find better conversions using Learn More, See how it works, and other variations.

-It is difficult, in an article this broad, to address all the aspects of marketing you should be taking care of, so instead, we will look at the basics that you can then build on to your app monetization strategy.
+It is difficult, in an article this broad, to address all the aspects of marketing you should be taking care of.
+Instead, we will look at the basics that you can then build on to your app monetization strategy.

 Search Engine Optimisation